-- preds (Tensor) Predictions from model (probabilities or labels) - target¶ (Tensor) Ground truth values - threshold y (float) Threshold probability value for transforming probability predictions to binary (0 or 1) predictions, in the case of binary or multi-label inputs. - top_k¶ (Optional[int]) Number of highest probability entries for each sample to convert to 1s relevant only for inputs with probability predictions.
-If this parameter is set for multi-label inputs, it will take precedence over threshold.
-For (multi-dim) multi-class inputs, this parameter defaults to 1.
+- preds (Tensor) Predictions from model (probabilities, logits or labels) - target ¶ (Tensor) Ground truth values - threshold \((float) Threshold for transforming probability or logit predictions to binary (0,1) predictions, in the case of binary or multi-label inputs.
+Default value of 0.5 corresponds to input being probabilities. - top_k¶ (Optional[int]) Number of highest probability or logit score predictions considered to find the correct label, relevant only for (multi-dimensional) multi-class inputs.
+The default value (None) will be interpreted as 1 for these inputs.

-- reduce I (str) Defines the reduction that is applied.
+- reduce ¶ (str) Defines the reduction that is applied.
 Should be one of the following: - 'micro' [default]: Counts the statistics by summing over all [sample, class] combinations (globally).
 Each statistic is represented by a single integer. - 'macro': Counts the statistics for each class separately (over all samples).
 Each statistic is represented by a (C,) tensor.
 Requires num_classes to be set. - 'samples': Counts the statistics for each sample separately (over all classes).
 Each statistic is represented by a (N,) 1d tensor.